camusdb/camusdb.github.io/docs/serializable-transactions.md

 - Expiry of the transaction lifetime.

 CamusDB does not replay an aborted multi-statement transaction for you.
 The client restarts from `BEGIN`.
-For single-statement autocommit work, the .NET client includes a retry helper.
-See
-[Retries And Conflicts](/docs/serializable-retries) for the contract.
+The .NET driver and the TypeScript connector include helpers for retryable units of work.
+See [Retries And Conflicts](/docs/serializable-retries) for the contract.

 One failure is not a signal to retry. `TransactionMutationLimitExceeded` means